VIAVI provides the industry with DWDM testing solutions to build, deploy and manage passive DWDM network environments.

-VIAVI test equipment such as the OTU-5000 with 1625-1650 nm is designed to test out of band wavelengths that do not interfere with the active DWDM transmissions.
+VIAVI test equipment such as the OTU-5000 with 1625-1650 nm is designed to test over out of band wavelengths that do not interfere with the active DWDM transmissions.
 These wavelengths are reserved for test.
-The OTU-8000 with a tune-able DWDM module enables testing multiple branches in a DAA network such that testing can be conducted in band on a specific transmission wavelength assigned to a node beyond a DEMUX or out of band with a wavelength reserved for tests.
-With scalability beyond 1000 ports, both Optical Test Heads free up valuable technical resources while providing detailed, instant fault alerts with location details with integrated mapping functionality.
+The OTU-8000 with a tune-able DWDM module enables testing multiple branches in a DAA network.
+Testing can be conducted in band on a specific transmission wavelength assigned to a node beyond a DEMUX or out of band with a wavelength reserved for tests.
+With scalability beyond 1000 ports, both Optical Test Heads free up valuable technical resources while providing detailed, instant fault alerts with location details and integrated mapping functionality.

-Software: The ONMSi remote fiber test system for core, access, metro and FTTH applications is software that controls and tracks all data obtained by the OTUs.
-It is designed to give your team a network wide view to fiber health and team resolution progress as an essential test solution that establishes a centralized, high-visibility portal for overall network integrity data.
-This includes construction tests, long-term performance monitoring and intrusion detection (security).
+Software: The ONMSi remote fiber test system for core, access, metro, and FTTH applications is software that controls and tracks all data obtained by the OTUs.
+It is designed to give your team a network wide view of fiber health and team resolution progress.
+This essential test solution establishes a centralized, high-visibility portal for overall network integrity data.
+This includes construction tests, long-term performance monitoring, and intrusion detection (security).

-Locating and repairing faultyDense Wavelength Division Multiplexing (DWDM) network links quickly, and without disrupting existing traffic, is the key to avoiding excessive downtime or SLA penalties.
+Locating and repairing faultyDense Wavelength Division Multiplexing (DWDM) Locating and repairing faulty Dense Wavelength Division Multiplexing (DWDM) network links quickly, and without disrupting existing traffic, is the key to avoiding excessive downtime or SLA penalties.
 OTDR tests at specific wavelengths can be performed on the live network to avoid service interruption.
 Optical Channel Checkers (OCC) and OSA can also become valuable troubleshooting tools by using power and wavelength analysis to pinpoint anomalies.
-Test solutions which include additional features to validate SFP/SFP+ transceivers and even program tunable transceiver devices will significantly reduce Mean Time To Repair (MTTR).
+Test solutions which include additional features to validate SFP/SFP+ transceivers and even program tunable transceiver devices will significantly reduce Mean Time to Repair (MTTR).

 DWDM Solutions From VIAVI

-End-to-end test solutions from VIAVI are found in the earliest stages of manufacturing and lab environments and continue to add value throughout the network lifecycle.
-In the field, remote fiber testing and monitoring solutions like ONMSi and XPERTrak help to minimize ongoing service issues, OPEX and MTTR by helping locate issues via alarming, to demarcate between fiber vs. network elements and to troubleshoot on demand for specific wavelengths.
+End-to-end test solutions from VIAVI found in lab environments and the earliest stages of manufacturing continue to add value throughout the network lifecycle.
+In the field, remote fiber testing and monitoring solutions like ONMSi and XPERTrak help to minimize ongoing service issues, OPEX, and MTTR by helping to locate issues via alarming, demarcating between fiber and network elements, and troubleshooting on demand for specific wavelengths.

 With the ability to assess any channel quickly and accurately, operators can gain confidence in correctly installed network links and contractor sign-off that coincides with ongoing performance assurance.
 DWDM OTDR modules, Channel Checkers and OSA test solutions collectively enhance this certainty and improve first-time activation success rates.

-Performance requirements for today’s networks are more exacting than ever, and the need for testing of equipment and networks is critical — from the lab and production environment throughout the entire network lifecycle.
+Performance requirements for today’s networks are more exacting than ever, and the need for testing of DWDM components and networks is critical — from the lab and production environment throughout the entire network lifecycle.

 - Optical Manufacturing